shanewholloway/node-tap-lite-tester/README.markdown

 ### Example

-See `test/test-self.js` for examples using tap-lite-tester.
+See `examples/` for using tap-lite-tester.
 Self-hosting for the win!